yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-from-hibernate-to-space.markdown

 {code}

 h1.
 The DAO Implementation
-The DAO implementation should be modified to use the [GigaSpace interface|XAP91:The GigaSpace Interface] to access the data grid instead of using the {{HibernateTemplate}} that is accessing the database.
-The {{GigaSpace}} interface simialr methods to the {{HibernateTemplate}} to write and [Query|XAP91:SQLQuery] for objects.
+The DAO implementation should be modified to use the [GigaSpace interface|XAP91:The GigaSpace Interface] to access the data grid instead of using the `HibernateTemplate` that is accessing the database.
+The `GigaSpace` interface simialr methods to the `HibernateTemplate` to write and [Query|XAP91:SQLQuery] for objects.
 {gdeck:DAOImplemenation|top}
 {gcard:Hibernate DAO Implemenation}
 {code}